Finding Data: Data on Africa

 - Selected Resources for: Central African Republic

 - Selected Resources for: Democratic Republic of the Congo (formerly Zaire)

 :: Guinea Bissau

-- Selected Resources for: Kenya
+- Selected Resources for: Liberia

-- Selected Resources for: Malawi
+- Selected Resources for: Mali

-- Selected Resources for: Niger
+- Selected Resources for: Mozambique

 - Selected Resources for: Seychelles

 :: South Africa

-- Selected Resources for: Swaziland
+- Selected Resources for: Togo

-- Selected Resources for: Zambia
+- Selected Resources for: Zimbabwe

 - 10 Million International Dyadic Events

-News report events related to political retaliation, world news, economic change, and catastrophes.
+News report events related to political retaliation, world news, economic change, and catastrophes from 1990-2004.

 10 Million International Dyadic Events (Electronic File)

 - African Foreign Relations and Internal Conflict Analysis (AFRICA) Project, 1964-1966